Roth IRA: Everything You Need to Know (2023)

 Taxes:

 When you roll over funds from a traditional IRA to a Roth IRA, you will have to pay taxes on the amount that is converted.
-This can be a significant amount, so it’s important to consult with a financial advisor to determine if a Roth IRA rollover is right for you.
+This can be a significant amount, so it’s important to consult with a financial advisor to determine if a Roth rollover is right for you.

 Timing: